What is lip cancer?

-Lip cancers are very curable.
+Lip cancer is very curable.
 This is because the lips are prominent and visible, and lesions can be seen and felt easily.
 This allows for early diagnosis.
-The chance of survival after treatment, without recurrence at 5 years, is greater than 90 percent.
+The University of Texas McGovern Medical School notes that the chance of survival after treatment, without recurrence at five years, is greater than 90 percent.

-If you have had lip cancers in the past, you have an increased chance of developing a second cancer in the head, neck, or mouth.
-After finishing treatment for lip cancer, you should see your doctor for frequent checkups and follow-up visits.
+If you’ve previously had lip cancer, you have an increased chance of developing a second cancer in the head, neck, or mouth.
+After finishing treatment for lip cancer, see your doctor for frequent checkups and follow-up visits.

-Lip cancers can be prevented by avoiding the use of all types of tobacco, avoiding excessive alcohol intake, and limiting exposure to both natural and artificial sunlight, particularly the use of tanning beds.
+Prevent lip cancer by avoiding the use of all types of tobacco, avoiding excessive alcohol use, and limiting exposure to both natural and artificial sunlight, particularly the use of tanning beds.

-Since many lip cancers are first discovered by dentists, it’s important to make regular dental appointments with a licensed professional, especially if you’re at an increased risk for lip cancers.
+Many cases of lip cancer are first discovered by dentists.
+Because of this, it’s important to make regular dental appointments with a licensed professional, especially if you’re at an increased risk for lip cancers.